|

-"Etoffement", or lengthening out, is a process in which the French translation is longer than the original wording in English :
+"Lengthening out" (in French "étoffement") (*) is a translation process in which the French translation is longer than the original wording in English :

 - "Please, come back," he said piteously : « Je t'en prie, reviens », dit-il d'une voix qui faisait pitié